Love burgers? Here’s a list of Charlotte’s 20 best burgers spots, ranked.

-[Note: Yes, I’ve tasted about 15 burgers in the past few weeks and yes, my cholesterol is high – not kidding, recently had a physical.
+[Note: Yes, I’ve tasted about way too many burgers in the past few weeks and yes, my cholesterol is high – not kidding, recently had a physical.
 This guide is continually updated as new burger spots hit the our city and others close (RIP Liberty and Kickstand).]

 Vibe: Cozy retro diner in Plaza Midwood, founded in 1945.

 What to order: Small Block Burger – 1/3 lb. ground beef with lettuce, tomato, onion and mayonnaise.